sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/05-functions.md

 ## `hydrate`

-Like `mount`, but will pick up any HTML rendered by Svelte's SSR output (from the `render` function) inside the target and makes it interactive:
+Like `mount`, but will pick up any HTML rendered by Svelte's SSR output (from the `render` function) inside the target and make it interactive:

 ```js
 // @errors: 2724 2305